rupali-codes/rupali-codes/README.md

 </p>

 > Hey!
-I'm a Full-stack developer more interested in Backend, I build web applications and API's with modren tools and technology, Currently I'm learning ```React.js``` and open to collaboriting in ```open source``` projects, I'm also looking for a job role as ```Node.js developer```.
+I'm a Full-stack developer focused on Backend, I build web applications and API's with modren tools and technology, Currently I'm learning ```React.js``` and open to collaboriting in ```open source``` projects, I'm also looking for a job role as ```Node.js developer```.
 To get know more about me visit my portfolio site [here](https://rupali-codes.netlify.app).
 You can also follow me on my [social media](https://linktr.ee/rupali_codes) handles if you would like to.

 ## <p align="center">Technical skills</p>